OJB-Quantum/QC-Hardware-How-To/README.md

 __________________________________________________________________________________________________________________________________________________

-### To download a copy of the full Experimental Quantum Hardware Engineering PDF I wrote, [click here](https://github.com/OJB-Quantum/QC-Hardware-How-To/blob/main/Everything%20You%20Need%20for%20Quantum%20Hardware%20Engineering.pdf).
+### To download a copy of the Experimental Quantum Hardware Engineering PDF I wrote, [click here](https://github.com/OJB-Quantum/QC-Hardware-How-To/blob/main/Everything%20You%20Need%20for%20Quantum%20Hardware%20Engineering.pdf).
+[Click here for the Overleaf version](https://www.overleaf.com/read/xmrssbbxhsxy)

 ### To download a copy of the Nanofabrication Technology for Quantum Chips PDF I wrote, [click here](https://github.com/OJB-Quantum/QC-Hardware-How-To/blob/main/Nanofabrication%20Technology%20Used%20for%20Quantum%20Chips%20by%20Onri_.pdf).